martindbp/merkl/README.md

 The `node` decorator also takes these optional arguments:

-* `serializers`: a map between out index and a MerklSerializer class.
+* `serializers`: a map between out index and a MerkLSerializer class.
 The default serializer is JsonSerializer
 * `cache_policy`: either a CachePolicy object or a map between output index and CachePolicy objects
 * `code_hash_mode`: CodeHashMode.[FUNCTION,MODULE], defaults to MODULE.
 This means the code in the whole file the function resides in is used to compute the function hash